Table of Contents

 0 Do you want to exit (Y for Yes, N for No): n 1 Do you want to exit (Y for Yes, N for No): r 2 Do you want to exit (Y for Yes, N for No): y SystemExit |

-statement in Python.
-The sys.exit() was used to exit the interpreter that’s why no statement was executed after the sys.exit()
+The code snippets resembled the examples learned using the break statement; however, we used the sys.exit() function here to exit if statement in Python.
+The sys.exit() was used to exit the interpreter that’s why no statement was executed after the sys.exit() function.

 The

-is not recommended because we have comparatively better ways to get the same results; for example,break
+sys.exit()not only exits theifstatement but exits the Python script as well.
+This is the reason, thesys.exit()is not recommended because we have comparatively better ways to get the same results; for example,breakandreturnstatements.Remember, the

-function exits the script with aSystemExit
+sys.exit()function exits the script with aSystemExitexception.

 That’s all about how to exit if statement in Python.